69 Pages Posted: 11 Mar 2019 Last revised: 20 Feb 2020

 The expression “personnel is policy” has become a truism in Washington.
 Yet our understanding of how the political branches use appointments to project influence into the administrative state is incomplete.
 This Article leverages data on almost one-thousand commissioners on eleven major independent regulatory commissions to chart, for the first time, Congress’s growing practice of placing former legislative-branch personnel onto these entities.
 We then theorize that this phenomenon is rooted in fundamental changes in American politics in recent decades—and, in turn, that it has deeply affected administrative law and separation-of-powers dynamics.

-We contend that, faced with a set of worsening pathologies in Congress, lawmakers turn to appointments to influence policymaking.
-At the same time, congressional atrophy and an increasingly rocky confirmation process combine to make an executive post relatively more attractive to Hill staffers and less so for other potential appointees.
-Taken together, these developments have led to an increased presence of former congressional staff members sitting on the daises of independent commissions.
+During the past several decades, the number of commissioners with prior service as a lawmaker or congressional staffer increased almost fourfold.
+Paradoxically, this sea change occurred during a period in which, according to conventional wisdom, Congress’s influence over administration declined.
+We contend that, faced with a set of worsening pathologies in Congress, lawmakers turned to appointments to influence policymaking.
+At the same time, congressional atrophy and an increasingly rocky confirmation process combined to make executive posts more attractive to Hill staffers than to others.

-We conclude with a call to political actors involved in appointments.
-In evaluating potential appointees, these stakeholders should be attuned not only to those individuals’ preferences and expertise, but also to their institutional allegiances and potential impact on organizational culture.
-Finally, our findings counsel in favor of greater White House oversight of independent agencies.
-If independent regulatory commissioners are political actors — grounded in the politics of their congressional principal and carriers of Congress’s culture — they should be subject to political controls.
+Our descriptive and theoretical accounts generate two prescriptions.
+First, in evaluating potential appointees, presidents and senators should be attuned not only to those individuals’ preferences and expertise, but also to their institutional allegiances and potential impact on organizational culture.
+Second, increased congressional influence over independent commissions justifies a degree of presidential oversight.
+If commissioners are political actors—grounded in the politics of their congressional principal and carriers of Congress’s culture—they should be subject to controls from both political branches.

 Keywords: Independent Regulatory Commissions, Appointments, Executive Appointments, Congress